vanhoangkha/Networking-fundamentals/Day30_First_Hop_Redundancy_Protocols.md

     - **v1** : 0000.0c07.acXX (XX = HSRP GROUP NUMBER)
     - **v2** : 0000.0c9f.fXXX (XXX = HSRP GROUP NUMBER)

-- In a situation with MULTIPLE SUBNETS / VLANS, you can configure a DIFFERENT ACTIVE Router in EACH Mạng con / VLAN to LOAD BALANCE
+- In a situation with MULTIPLE SUBNETS / VLANS, you can configure a DIFFERENT ACTIVE Router in EACH Network con / VLAN to LOAD BALANCE

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a5795fa0-d57b-4037-8945-a39da7fb2d15)